-99311 Subsequent nursing facility care, per day, for the evaluation \$7.00 and management of a new or established patient, which requires at least two of these key components: a problem focused interval history, a problem focused examination and/or medical decision making that is straightforward or of low complexity.

-Usually, the patient is stable, recovering or improving.
-Practitioners typically spend 15 minutes at the bedside and on the patient's facility floor or unit.

-99312 Subsequent nursing facility care, per day, for the evaluation and management of a new or established patient, which requires at least two of these key components: an expanded problem focused interval history, an expanded problem focused examination, and/or medical decision making of moderate complexity.

-Usually, the patient is responding inadequately to therapy or has developed a minor complication.

-Practitioners typically spend 25 minutes at the bedside and on the patient's facility floor or unit.
+- 99307 Subsequent nursing facility care, per day, for the evaluation and management of a new or established patient, which requires at least two of these key components: a problem focused interval history, a problem focused examination and/or medical decision making that is straightforward. - Usually, the patient is stable, recovering or improving. - 99308 Subsequent nursing facility care, per day, for the evaluation and management of a new or established patient, which requires at least two of these key components: an expanded problem focused interval history, an expanded problem focused examination, and/or medical decision making of low complexity. - Usually, the patient is responding inadequately to therapy or has developed a minor complication. - 99309 Subsequent nursing facility care, per day, for the evaluation and management of a new or established patient, which requires at least two of these key components: a detailed interval history, a detailed examination, and/or medical decision making of moderate complexity. - Usually, the patient has developed a significant complication or a significant new problem. - 99310 Subsequent nursing facility care, per day, for the evaluation and management of a new or established patient, which requires at least two of these key components: a comprehensive interval history, two of these key components: a comprehensive interval history, a comprehensive examination, and/or medical decision making of high complexity. - The patient may be unstable or may have developed a significant new problem requiring immediate physician attention.

-Version 2005-1 (4/1/05)

-99313 Subsequent nursing facility care, per day, for the evaluation and management of a new or established patient, which requires at least two of these key components: a detailed interval history, a detailed examination, and/or medical decision making of moderate to high complexity.

-Usually, the patient has developed a significant complication or a significant new problem.
-Practitioners typically spend 35 minutes at the bedside and on the patient's facility floor or unit.